Getting Started

 Jupyter HiGlass Component

 To instantiate a HiGlass component within a Jupyter notebook, we first need to specify which data should be loaded.
-This can be accomplished with the help of the higlass.client module:
+This is accomplished either by specifying a local tileset (via hg.cooler, hg.bigwig, hg.multivec, hg.hitile, hg.bed2ddb) or connecting to an existing HiGlass Server with hg.remote():

 server="http://higlass.io/api/v1/",